Rishi Kapoor no more: Some lesser known facts about Bollywood’s original chocolate boy

 - For his performance in Do Dooni Chaar, he won the Filmfare Critics Award for Best Actor in 2011, and for his role in Kapoor & Sons, he won the Filmfare Award for Best Supporting Actor in 2017

-- Kapoor married actress Neetu Singh his 15 time co-star on 22 January 1980.
-It was a grand wedding held at the prestigious Bombay Presidency Golf Club in Chembur and a reception at RK Studios where the entire film industry was present
+- Kapoor married actress Neetu Singh his 15-time co-star on 22 January 1980.
+It was a grand wedding held at the prestigious Bombay Presidency Golf Club in Chembur and reception at RK Studios where the entire film industry was present

 - The couple has two children - actor Ranbir Kapoor who was born on 28 September 1982 and designer Riddhima Kapoor Sahani, who was born on 15 September 1980